jmreicha/stalker/README.md

 Get notified when your favorite projects and software get updated.

-To get started, either move or copy `config.json.example` to `config.json` and update with values to test.
+To get started, either move `config.json.example` to `config.json` and update with values to test.

 ```json